DanielMistrik/Ethereum-Address-Mnemonic/README.md

 </p>

 # 0xD words (Ethereum-Address-Mnemonic)
-Turn any Ethereum address into a recognizable and usable mnemonic.
+Turn any Ethereum address into a recognizable and usable mnemonic.<br>
-!
-Chrome Optimized - no guarantee about styles in other browsers.
+<b>Chrome Optimized</b> - no guarantee about styles in other browsers.<br>
 0xd_words - Same repository but some changes to deployment paramaters and the one used by heroku.

 ## Preface